 In addition to standard contents, all kits should contain council and emergency telephone numbers (which you can get from your council contact).
-Girl Scout activity insurance forms, parent consent forms and health histories may also be included.
+Girl Scout activity insurance forms, parent consent forms, and health histories may also be included.

-Overall, Health, Well Being and Inclusivity
+Overall Health, Well-Being, and Inclusivity

 Health History Form.
-Girl Scout councils require an annual health history form to be completed and signed by one parent/guardian for every Girl Scout and kept on file with the troop leader.
+An annual health history form must be completed and signed by one parent/guardian for every Girl Scout and kept on file with the troop leader.

 Follow council guidelines to comply with this requirement.
 The form should reflect any significant medical conditions, health issues, or allergies, and be updated each year.
-The form can also reflect any over the counter medication that a Girl Scout is not permitted to take, if there are any.
+The form can also reflect any over-the-counter medication that a Girl Scout is not permitted to take, if there are any.

 If parents send medication on trips or activities, it should be in its original labeled container and controlled and administered by one designated adult.
-Health history forms can be shared with the site, camp physician, or nurse ahead of time.
+Health history forms can be shared with the site camp physician or nurse ahead of time.